Building a data-driven culture in construction

 • Understanding uncertainty will also push your organization to run experiments.
 Whether it’s trying out a project team that’s never worked together or taking on a project your organization hasn’t managed before, “trial and error” allows for small opportunities to discover new methods to support widespread changes.

-It’s pretty standard for general contractors to invest in large training efforts that include as many team members as possible to save on costs.
-The problem is team members that don’t have a chance to immediately put that training into practice will often forget what they’ve learned.
+It’s standard for general contractors to invest in large training efforts that include as many team members as possible to save on costs.
+The problem is that team members who don’t have a chance to immediately put that training into practice will often forget what they’ve learned.
 Offering training that leads directly to the practical application of new skills will help reinforce those skills and create a foundation of confidence when using data to support decision-making.

 how to run an effective workforce planning meeting cover